 The paper will not study or discuss the contents of the pre-China documents, even though many of the texts can support the conclusion of the research.

-The paper will not explore the archeological evidence related to the inter-culture study between the Chinese culture and Israel or the western culture.
+The paper will not explore the archeological evidence related to the inter-cultural study between the Chinese culture and Israel or the Western culture.

 The paper will not study the theological definition of "son" in the Bible.